 So, at Next Insurance, that’s exactly what we’re creating.
-An online insurance company customizing insurance policies market-by-market, so small business owners can sign up for exactly what they need and at rates that can be fine-tuned for those specified uses.
-We’ve started by launching insurance policies for personal trainers and photographers initially – and are building to grow rapidly into other markets.
-We’re developing tailormade insurance policies as we learn a market in-depth and are able to identify the most comprehensive and cost-effective ways to truly cover different types of small businesses.
+An online insurance agency customizing insurance policies market-by-market, so small business owners can sign up for exactly what they need and at rates that can be fine-tuned for those specified uses.
+We’ve started by offering insurance policies for personal trainers and photographers initially – and are building to grow rapidly into other markets.
+We’re working with partners to develop tailor-made insurance policies as we learn a market in-depth and are able to identify the most comprehensive and cost-effective ways to truly cover different types of small businesses.
 This is, after all, the kind of attention we believe small businesses should receive given their contribution to our American economy.
 We’ve wanted it when starting our own businesses in the past.
 Why should we all get this level of service?

 We’re currently underwritten by two powerhouses in insurance – Munich Re and Markel Corporation – to ensure the stability of the streamlined policies we’re offering.
 And today, we’re seeing double digit growth in term of the policies small business owners are signing up for online through Next Insurance in just a couple minutes.

 To ensure the continuing growth and sustainability of our small businesses, there must be tools and resources that truly serve them.
 We’re committed to contributing through our insurance offering.